A broken (fractured) ankle needs to be treated as soon as possible. It typically takes between six and 12 weeks to heal.

-- the ankle being a funny shape (dislocated)
+- the ankle being an odd shape (dislocated)

 Because of the shock and pain of breaking your ankle, you may also feel faint, dizzy or sick.

 It can be hard to tell the difference between a minor break and a sprain.
 It's best to assume it's a fracture until it has been checked by a doctor or nurse.

 What to do if your ankle is broken

 If you think you or someone else has a broken ankle:

 avoid moving or putting weight on the affected leg – try to keep it raised and supported (for example, on a cushion)

 stop any bleeding by applying pressure to the wound with a clean pad or dressing if possible